V4NSH4J/discord-mass-DM-GO/CONTRIBUTING.md

 > This is to keep contributors seen as a respected role, which you get from helping DMDGO, not correcting the spelling.

 2. Additions must not interrupt the flow of the average user.
-> Don't add things which would interrupt the average mass dmer.
+> Don't add things which would interrupt the average Mass DMer.

 3. Additions must be relevent to mass dming.
 > Features like raiding aren't relevent to DMDGO's core purpose, so they shouldn't be added.